acoupi/acoupi/docs/tutorials/configuration.md

     }
     ```

+!!!
+Tip "How to modify a value after setup"

+    You can adjust the value of a parameter after an acoupi program has been set up.
+This can be necessary either due to
+    a misconfiguration or to make changes to the current program.
+To modify a parameter, use the command:

+    !!!
+Example "CLI Command: modify a configuration parameter after setup"

+          ```bash
+          acoupi config set --field <parameter_name> <new_value>
+          ```

+      Replace the _`parameter_name`_ with the full name of the parameter to modified.
+For example, to update the recording start time to 10am, the CLI command would be as follow:

+    !!!
+Example "CLI Command: modify recording start time"

+          ```bash
+          acoupi config set --field recording.schedule_start 10:00:00
+          ```

 The table below provides detailed information about the parameters available for configuration when using the _acoupi_ __default program__.

 | Parameter | Type | Default Value | Definition | Comment |